 If you know anyone that has ever played an instrument then you likely know of Marshall.
-The company has been making amps for decades, but in recent years has been making a push into Bluetooth and Wi-Fi enabled speakers.
+The company has been making amps for decades, but in recent years has been making a push into Bluetooth and Wi-Fi-enabled speakers.
 The design of the speakers hasn’t changed much but the functionality has.
 The Marshall Uxbridge Voice with Alexa is one of the newer smart speakers from the company, but it seems like nobody talks about it.
-Which makes you wonder, is it even any good?
+This makes you wonder, is it even any good?
+We spent a week testing out the Marshall Uxbridge Voice and now can tell you everything you need to know about it.

 - People in the Amazon Alexa ecosystem.
 This particular model has Amazon Alexa built-in which lets you control music and even your smart home devices with just your voice.

-- Anyone that wants a good sounding smart speaker.
+- Anyone that wants a smart speaker that sounds good.
 Most smart speakers sound average at best, and the ones that actually sound good are huge.
 The Uxbridge Voice bridges that gap nicely offering good sound in a compact size.

 - People who already have another Marshall smart speaker.
-You can add this speaker to a group for muiltiroom audio.
+You can add this speaker to a group for multi-room audio.

 What’s it like to use the Marshall Uxbridge Voice?